OSMOSIS: Enabling Multi-Tenancy in Datacenter SmartNICs: Evaluation

 \subpar{0.5}{sNIC area scaling with compute capacity:} PsPIN clusters utilize a hierarchical SoC-interconnect similar to Manticore scale-out study~\cite{zaruba2020manticore}.
 We group four clusters into a \textit{quadrant} sharing a local interconnect.
 Each quadrant connects to L2 memory, allowing all cores to access the shared packet buffer.
 Synthesis studies~\cite{kurth2021open, di2021risc} indicate negligible area increases and timing overheads when adding ports to L2.
 In Figure~\ref{fig:cluster_silicon_scaling}, PsPIN demonstrates linear compute capacity scaling relative to the core area.
 For instance, 4 PU clusters offer adequate per-packet budget (PPB) (Section~\ref{sec:requirements}) to sustain compute-bound Reduce workload with up to 512-byte packets.

 \subpar{0.5}{OSMOSIS Schedulers Scaling:}Figure~\ref{fig:scheduler_silicon_scaling} shows the hardware area consumption of OSMOSIS schedulers.
 We observe a linear scaling of the FMQ and DMA engine schedulers with the number of inputs.
+Assigned with a custom packet matching rule, one FMQ scheduler input can serve millions of requests, such as independent IO reads/writes (see Figure~\ref{fig:raw_apps}).
 Compared to RR, WLBVT needs $7\times$ more gates, yet with 128 FMQs, WLBVT area consumption takes only $1\%$ of PsPIN cluster and L2 memory area.
+With a reasonable hardware footprint, OSMOSIS enables the hardware scheduling of up to 128 tenants subscribed to the same SmartNIC.